keygenqt/skill-qemu-alpine/README.md

-# Install arm Alpine Linux on QEMU
+# Install Alpine Linux on QEMU

-Scripts that allow you to install and run Alpine Linux in QEMU aarch64 and armv7 architectures on an x86_64 machine.
+Scripts that allow you to install and run Alpine Linux in QEMU aarch64, armv7, x86 and x86_64 architectures on an x86_64 machine.

 ![preview.png](data/preview.png)